 Exams can be taken in person at our office in Denver.
 If you are taking this course outside of the Denver area, exams can be taken via proctor!

 Recorded Sessions: Since all of the sessions are recorded it is possible to start at any time and run through the recorded webinars at your own pace.
-For 2 years from the date of purchase, you will be considered an "Active" student and will have access to all of the videos and live presentations to complete the class.
+For 2 years from the date of purchase, you will be considered an "Active" student and will have access to all of the videos to complete the class.
 You can reset the clock and retake the course for the cost of the materials package.

 - Notes and Power Point presentation slides.